 Some cats are even picky about how much litter is in the box!
 If the litter is your problem, you may have to do some experimenting to get it right.

 Multiple cat households may require multiple types of litter to keep everyone happy.

 Have you moved the litter box recently?
 Like us, cats prefer privacy when doing their duties.
 If there’s a lot of foot traffic or noise, try moving the box to a more secluded area.
 But, put it in an area where he will feel safe and have an escape route if he needs it.

-Find urine stains with a fluorescent black light and clean it with an enzymatic cleaner made for pet stains.
-A spray like NOse Offense will get rid of offensive odors.
+Find urine stains with a fluorescent blacklight and clean it with a bacteria and enzyme cleaner made for pet stains.

 If your cat continues to urinate in certain areas, place a litter box in that spot.
 When he consistently uses that box for a month, then you can start moving it to a better location – very, very gradually – an inch at a time.
 If you move it too quickly you risk your cat avoiding the box again!

 If your cat is urinating on furniture or clothing, or places you can’t put a litter box, make those places less appealing to your cat by covering them with things like aluminum foil, or using deterrent sprays.

 For more information about solving cat litter box problems, you may benefit from reading a book on cat behavior, (we recommend Pam Johnson-Bennett’s books), re-training your cat to use a litter box, or speaking to your vet or an animal behaviorist.

 Did you find this helpful?
 Pin it!The Catington Post is reader-supported.
 That means, if you make a purchase through links on our site, we may earn an affiliate commission.
 All images and names which are not the property of The Catington Post are the property of their respective owners.